tnagler/VineCopula/README.md

 ----------------

 Below, we list most functions and features you should know about.
-As usual in copula models, data are assumed to lie in the unit hypercube.
+As usual in copula models, data are assumed to be serially independent and lie in the unit hypercube.

 ### Bivariate copula modeling: the BiCop-family